Depressive Disorder in Older Patients

 How Is Depression Evaluated?

 A complete medical and psychiatric evaluation is completed to diagnose depression for any age.
 A doctor will want to know when the patient started feeling symptoms of depression and if it has ever happened before.
 The severity of symptoms and how long they last is also important.
 Older individuals will have their mental statuses assessed, and laboratory tests may be completed.
 This will help rule out any medical conditions that could be causing or influencing the severity of the depression.
+Are you experiencing symptoms of depression?
+Take our online depression test to better understand your mental health.

 How Is Depression Treated?